jyothisthaliath/TV-Remote-Controlled-Obstacle-Avoiding-Rover/README.md

 ## How It Works

 The rover receives coded infrared signals from a standard TV remote through the TSOP1738 receiver module.
-These signals are decoded by the ATmega328P, which maps specific remote buttons to movement commands and drives the motors through the L293D H-bridge.
+The ATmega328P decodes the received signals, identifies the pressed key, and generates the corresponding control signals for moving the rover.
+The rover has two geared DC motors which are controlled by L293D motor driver.

-The rover also carries three obstacle sensors placed at the front and sides, built using IR LEDs and photodiodes.
-When an obstacle reflects IR light back to a sensor, the microcontroller detects the increase and disables the corresponding movement command to avoid collisions.
+The rover also carries three IR-based proximity sensors built using matched pairs of IR LEDs and photodiodes.
+These are placed at the front and sides for obstacle detection.
+The controller reads ambient conditions from these sensors at startup.
+When an obstacle reflects IR light back to a sensor, the microcontroller detects the increase in values from ambient reading and senses the obstacle.
+The controller then disables movement in that particular direction to avoid collisions even when commands are sent.

-The implementation also handles repeat codes in the NEC infrared protocol, allowing continuous motion while a button remains pressed instead of requiring repeated taps.
+The implementation also handles repeat frames in the NEC infrared protocol, allowing continuous motion while a button remains pressed instead of requiring repeated taps.

 ## System Design